 A Great Photography Location in Hampshire

-The hanging gallows of Combe Gibbet, on Gallows Down near the village of Combe, West Berkshire / Hampshire border is a great photography location.
+The hanging gallows of Combe Gibbet, on Gallows Down near the village of Combe, West Berkshire / Hampshire border is a great location for photography.
 While a gibbet is the name for any device that is used to carry out a public execution, the term gibbeting more commonly refers to a hanging gallows.
 These can be used for executions, and for the display of dead or dying bodies of criminals as a warning to others not to commit crimes.
-Combe Gibbet is a double gibbet and stands 7.6 metres tall.
+Combe Gibbet is a double gibbet and is pretty high, standing at 7.6 metres tall.
 Its location on the summit of Inkpen Beacon, exactly on the border between Inkpen and Combe, meant that any bodies hung here could be seen for miles around.

-Oddly enough, it has never been used to hang anyone in the form of an execution, and has only ever been used once.
-They were erected in 1676 purely to display the bodies of George Broomham and Dorothy Newman.
+The history of Gallows Down is very interesting.
+Oddly enough, the gallows here have never been used to hang anyone in the form of an execution, and were only ever used once.
+The local authorities erected it in 1676 purely to display the bodies of George Broomham and Dorothy Newman.
 The couple were convicted of murdering George’s wife and their son, in order to get them out of the picture and be able to continue their illicit affair.

 The couple were tried and convicted at the Winchester Assizes.

-The gibbet was placed in this prominent location, right on top of a neolithic long barrow, meant as a warning to others of what happens to murderers.
+The gibbet was placed in this prominent location, right on top of a neolithic long barrow.
+It was meant as a warning to others of what happens to murderers.
 The current gibbet is actually the 7th, the previous six having been replaced due to rotting, lightning strikes, vandalism and being blown down by the wind.